Kijako/Python_S7_Diabete/README.md

 This data has been prepared to analyze factors related to readmission as well as other outcomes pertaining to patients with diabetes.

 ## What files can you find in this repository
+- You can find a jupyter notebook - project.ipynb - which summarizes all the work that has been done on the data set (cleaning, visualization, machine learning)

 ## How does the API work ?
 The application is composed of 4 main parts :